Ozzyboshi/AmigaDemo_the_crows/README.md

 ```
 dc.w	$104,$0039
 ```
-This is an illegal priority value for dff104 (BPLCON2) on bits PF2P, but will force color 16 to be prented on NON AGA Machines with 5 bitplanes activated for the one bites on the fifth bitplane.
+This is an illegal priority value for dff104 (BPLCON2) on bits PF2P, but will force color 16 to be printed on NON AGA Machines with 5 bitplanes activated for the one bites on the fifth bitplane.

 #### Dual playfield mode
 The dual playfield mode version of this demo is very neat and clean.